DiligentCoder-20022001/NewsLetter/README.md

 # NewsLetter

-Never miss my blogs, sign up over here and get added in the loop!
+Never miss my blogs, sign up over here and get added in the loop of my subscribers!

 ## How to run?